“I Don’t Like That My Boyfriend is Friends With His Ex-Wife”

-His ex-SIL invited us to dinner one day.
+His ex-SIL invited us to dinner once.
 She was polite and nice, but we didn’t talk much, and right after dinner she suggested we watch a movie.
 Where I come from, you NEVER watch TV with your guests; that is rude.
 I keep wondering why she did this.

 He has told me I am the best lover – in all dimensions – he has ever had, and that he will never go back with his ex.
-I do believe him.
-Should I keep quiet and suffer in silence his relationship with both his ex and her sister?
-Should I have to accept he will forever be attached to them?
-Know(or understand) his friendship with his ex, but I will have to tolerate the friendship with his ex-SIL.
-Compromise.
-I guess that is one of the important keys for a successful relationship/partnership/marriage. — Not Into His Friendship With His Ex
+I believe him, but should I keep quiet and suffer in silence while he keeps up a relationship with both his ex and her sister?
+Should I have to accept he will forever be attached to them? — Not Into His Friendship With His Ex

 Apparently, it eats you up thinking about your boyfriend being “attached” to his former in-laws in any way, and the idea of his discussing his ex-wife’s cancer with her sister?
 “Not healthy,” according to you.
-Not healthy to have all those memories of his marriage come flooding back every time he talks to his ex-SIL, because, of course, he’s unable to maintain any kind of conversation with this person he considers a “best friend,” without constantly thinking about his marriage.
-(Spoiler alert: People who actually have closure from their relationships and move on are more than capable of talking with someone who knows their ex or is even related to their ex without crashing out on memories of said ex; maybe YOU are the one who hasn’t gotten closure if you think such a thing is so far-fetched.)
+It’s not healthy to have all those memories of his marriage come flooding back every time he talks to his ex-SIL, because, of course, he’s unable to maintain any kind of conversation with this person he considers a “best friend,” without constantly thinking about his marriage.
+Look, people who actually have closure from their relationships and move on are more than capable of talking with someone who knows their ex or is even related to their ex without crashing out on memories of said ex.

-And so, you both are faced with some decisions.
+Both are faced with some decisions you need to make.
 You have to decide if his being on friendly terms with his ex-wife, and remaining close to his ex-SIL, is a deal-breaker for you.
-You say that, deep down, you know you will never accept or understand his friendship with his ex, so I would say that’s a deal-breaker.
+You say that deep down you know you will never accept or understand his friendship with his ex, so I would say that’s a deal-breaker for you.
 That’s your decision.
 You need to share that with your boyfriend, and then he needs to make a decision.
-He can either give up his friendship with his ex-wife and his relationship with his former in-laws, or he can give you up — a woman who thinks any relics of, or friendships fostered by, one’s personal romantic histories should be destroyed as if they never existed (and also that watching TV with one’s guests is uncouth).
+He can either give up his friendship with his ex-wife and his relationship with his former in-laws, or he can give you up — a woman who thinks any relics of, or friendships fostered by, one’s personal romantic histories should be destroyed as if they never existed (and also that watching TV with one’s guests is bad manners).

 I guess you’re about to find out just how great a lover he really thinks you are.